ozun215/shim-review-1/README.md

 -------------------------------------------------------------------------------
 ### What is the origin and full version number of your bootloader (GRUB or other)?
 -------------------------------------------------------------------------------
-https://salsa.debian.org/grub-team/grub.git, branch "bullseye" is the current version (2.06-3~deb11u1) for Debian Bullseye.
-It is derived from the upstream 2.06 release with a number of patches applied - see debian/patches there.
+https://github.com/gooroom/gooroom-grub, It is derived from the Debian Bullseye upstream 2.06 release with a number of patches applied - see debian/patches there.

 -------------------------------------------------------------------------------